sdsc/sdsc-summer-institute-2022/README.md

 This repository hosts all material and slides of the presentations at the Summer Institute

 ## Interactive Videos
-* A link to the recorded sessions will be made available a.s.a.p after the program has concluded
+* Recorded sessions can be found [here](https://education.sdsc.edu/training/interactive/202208_sdscsi/)
 * A full catalog of all our trainings at SDSC can be found [here](https://www.sdsc.edu/education_and_training/training_hpc.html#catalog).

 ## Aliases, symlinks and reservations